 In addition to collaborative performances with the Indianapolis Symphony Orchestra, the Symphonic Choir presents its own performances, educational initiatives and events each season.
 Regular features include the Sacred Masterworks concert series, which includes large-scale choral-orchestral performances that are complemented by an array of educational events.
-Recent repertoire featured on that series includes Britten’s War Requiem, Bach’s B Minor Mass, Berlioz’s Grande Messe des Morts (Requiem), Mendelssohn’s Elijah and others.
+Recent repertoire featured on that series includes Stravinsky’s Symphony of Psalms, Britten’s War Requiem, Bach’s B Minor Mass and St. John Passion, Berlioz’s Grande Messe des Morts (Requiem), Mendelssohn’s Elijah and others.

 The Symphonic Choir also produces the ever-popular annual holiday favorite Festival of Carols, which features the Choir in performance with orchestra, special guests at the enchanting Schrott Center for the Arts and The Palladium at The Center for The Performing Arts.
-2017 marks the 27th anniversary of this musical holiday tradition, and features Tony Award-winner Alice Ripley.
+2018 marks the 28th anniversary of this musical holiday tradition, and features soprano Michele McConnell.
 National television broadcasts, regional radio broadcasts, and recordings of Festival of Carols are available as well.

-Other educational initiatives include In-Choir-ing Minds, a lecture-performance featuring a choral masterwork; the Choral Colloquium, which provides scholarly exploration and discussion via the Choir’s Scholar-in-Residence; Roundtables for choir directors from area schools, universities, congregations and community ensembles; student conducting workshops and Hallelujah – What’s it to ya!?, an engaging look at Handel’s “Hallelujah Chorus.”
+Other educational initiatives include In-Choir-ing Minds, a lecture-performance featuring a choral masterwork; the Choral Colloquium, which provides scholarly exploration and discussion via the Choir’s Scholar-in-Residence; Roundtables for choir directors from area schools, universities, congregations and community ensembles; and student conducting workshops.
 Additionally, the Choir recognizes that persons of all ages deserve access to the arts and Timeless in Song serves the Circle City’s senior population through mobile performances, transportation assistance and subsidized concert tickets.
 The Symphonic Choir was pleased to partner with the Indianapolis Public Schools to re-imagine and resurrect the All-City Honor Choir in 2014, serving students from all 8 IPS high schools.

 Commissioning new works is critical to the Choir’s mission, and recent years have seen numerous commissioned works added to the body of choral repertoire.
 In 2009, the organization launched the international Christmas Carol Commission Competition, which encourages emerging composers to write high-quality choral music.
 The Symphonic Choir led a three-year city-wide commissioning consortium which culminated with the April 2015 performance of a new oratorio titled Zabur by noted composer Mohammed Fairouz, plus its release on the Naxos recording label and a performance at Carnegie Hall in in 2016.